vmware/terraform-provider-nsxt/website/docs/r/policy_ipsec_vpn_service.html.markdown

 This resource provides a method for the management of a IPSec VPN Service.

-This resource is applicable to NSX Policy Manager and VMC.
+This resource is applicable to NSX Policy Manager.

 ## Example Usage